20km Circular Walk near Ronda

-One of our most popular walks is from Ronda to either the white village of Montejaque or to the Cueva del Gato (“Cat Cave”) near Benaojan , then taking Mr Hendersons’ Walk along the Guadiaro River to Jimera Estacion.
-Both these walks require a pick up and, whilst we are always happy to provide this service, it’s nice to have an alternative so that hikers can enjoy a good walk into the countryside around Ronda and then be able to make their own way back to the town.
+One of our most popular walks is from Ronda to the Cueva del Gato (“Cat Cave”) near Benaojan.
+This guided walk includes a pick up from Benaojan back to Ronda but we know that some hikers prefer a full day out on a longer challenge, wanting to walk out to the Cueva del Gato and then back to Ronda.
 This way they can take as long as they like over the walk itself, taking photos or exploring the local wildlife and flowers, or simply taking an extended break at a bar along the way.

-Our Ronda – Benaojan circular walk gives guided or self-guided walkers just this.
+Our Ronda – Benaojan circular walk is a self-guided walking option that does just this.
 We have tried the circuit in both directions but going clockwise is our preferred option.

 We begin at the far south of Ronda, in the barrio San Francisco, from where we head out just a couple of kilometres to reach a superb viewing point from which to look back at Ronda.